-When a guitar string is played the vibrations of the strings are transferred to the soundboard (top face of the guitar) via the saddle mounted on the bridge, attached to the soundboard.
-As the soundboard resonates the air particles inside the internal chamber of the guitar and surrounding air particles are displaced and compressed resulting in waves of pressure (soundwaves).
-The faster the vibration occurs, the higher the pitch.
-When a fretted note is played the length of the guitar string able to vibrate is shortened compared to an open string, which reduces the mass and increases the frequency of vibration and ultimately pitch.
+When a guitar string is plucked vibrations from the strings are transferred to the soundboard via the bridge.
+As the soundboard vibrates the air particles inside the internal chamber of the guitar are displaced and compressed resulting in waves of pressure (soundwaves).
+When a fretted note is played the length of the guitar string able to vibrate is shortened.
+This increases the frequency of vibration resulting in a higher pitch note.

 In today’s article, I’m going to break down exactly how the acoustic guitar produces sound, and secondly how the guitar works as an instrument and how different pitches are produced depending on where the note is played on the fretboard.
 We’ll also cover why acoustic guitars sound different in terms of tone, response, and volume based on different aspects such as body shape, and the materials they are made from.

 How do we hear sound?

 To really understand how the acoustic guitar produces sound, it’s useful to know how the ear detects sound, as both involve vibrations, and ultimately resonance.

 To describe something as resonating is to describe it as:

 Something vibrating causes another object to vibrate at the same frequency.

 Hence, why we often describe something that ‘resonates‘ with us, as something that we relate to strongly e.g. we ‘vibe’ with it.